LgHS/infra/README.md

 ## Setup

-You need to update your local ssh config since the public DNS are actually cloudflare proxy without the port 22 open.
+You need to update your local SSH config since the public DNS are actually CloudFlare proxies without the port 22 open.
 Ask an admin if you need them.

 ```sh
 Host <inventory-name>